mdpoleto/tupa/README.md

 is provided HERE.

 * In **BOND** mode, the midpoint between 2 atoms will be tracked throughout the trajectory to serve as target point.
-In **BOND** mode, the bond axis is used to calculate electric field alignment.
+In this mode, the bond axis is used to calculate electric field alignment.
 By default, the bond axis is define as *selbond1 ---> selbond2*.
 An example is provided HERE.

 * In **COORDINATE** mode, a list of [X,Y,Z] coordinates will serve as target point in all trajectory frames.